 • Uncrystallised Funds Pension Lump Sum.
 This is paid from 'uncrystallised' funds, ie. funds from which no benefits have previously been derived.
 25% of the pot is taken tax-free the remaining 75% is taxed as income at the 'beneficiary's' marginal rate of income tax.
 You must have remaining Lifetime Allowance to cover the payment.
 As an alternative to drawdown, a member can simply choose to withdraw a lump sum from their accumulated pension fund using this method.
 Of each lump sum paid, 25% is tax free and the remaining 75% will be taxable as pension income at the individual's marginal rate of income tax.
 The 25% element is not available for payments from Pension Credits (in respect of divorce), as a tax-free lump sum may already have been paid in connection with these funds before the pension-sharing order was issued.
 A payment of an Uncrystallised Funds Pension Lump Sum will be a benefit crystallisation event assessed against the Lifetime Allowance.
+This test remains in place following the Spring Budget 2023, but from 6 April 2023, if any Lifetime Allowance Excess Lump Sum is calculated, rather than lifetime allowance charge being 55%, from 6 April 2023 it will be taxed at the recipient's marginal rate.
 Please note that if you take Uncrystallised Funds Lump Sum your annual allowance reduces to £4,000.